Nature & Human Values (NHV)

-Peruse the book and article display at the NHV Help Station on the west end of the Library Reference Room.
+Peruse the book and article display just south of the Library entrance.

 Or, try a Google search anchored by specific keywords to keep the results relevant, for example "case study" or "ethics."
 Try some of these search tips, or Google's Search Help section, to get better results.

 GreenFile (articles about human impact on the environment)

 Keyword searching worksheet

 Other possible sources on various topics: Multidisciplinary online databases

 Can't get full-text?
 Request it through Interlibrary Loan (ILL).

 Videos about the research questions/processes, keyword searching, scholarly articles, evaluating resources, and more.

 Read the assignment from your instructor.
 Read it again.
 Ask your instructor if you have any questions!
 Choose a topic; think about:

 - Environmental or technological issues at a local, regional, or national scale.